Shia LaBeouf Anti-Trump Livestream Feed Cut After Gunshots Reportedly Erupt

 Actor Shia LaBeouf has no love for “The Donald,” he’s made that much clear with his anti-Trump livestream performance art protest, a.k.a., “He Will Not Divide Us.”
 The participatory performance art piece launched, with the help of second-generation celebrity royalty Jaden Smith, just as Trump was being sworn in on January 21.
 The premise?
-A 24/7 livestream recorded outside the Museum of the Moving Image in NYC, where random participants chanted (and sang and yelled) “He Will Not Divide Us” as many times as they needed to in order to get it off their chests.
+A 24/7 livestream recorded outside the Museum of the Moving Image in NYC, where random participants chanted (and sang and yelled) “He Will Not Divide Us” as many times as they needed to to get it off their chests.

 Thank you @thecampaignbook for bringing so many people together in Abq today, and the rest of the days to come. ???????? pic.twitter.com/0MkjKTXhyy